+It’s a swine of the times.
 Feb.
-16 officially kicks off the new year and a ton of fun events celebrating it.
+5 officially kicks off the Chinese Lunar New Year, and a ton of fun events are celebrating it.

-Aside from that, it’s the beginning of a new year, heralding new relationships, new opportunities and new chapters in our lives.
+Aside from that, it’s the beginning of a new year, heralding fresh relationships, opportunities and chapters in our lives.
 And since the city has the largest Chinese population of any city outside of Asia, there’s no shortage of parties, events and restaurant specials.

 So head to these cultural centers, restaurants and festivals to ring in the New Year.